-- Students are responsible for treating other students and district employees respectfully and in a manner that does not discriminate or harass an individual based on protected class. - Students are responsible for reporting to staff (i.e., teacher or principal) incidents of bullying, discrimination, harassment, violence or retaliation that they have experienced or of which they are - For more details, see Administrative Policies 4110.1, 4110.2 and 4110.4 at La Crosse Schools Administrative Policies
+- Students are responsible for treating other students and district employees respectfully and in a manner that does not discriminate or harass an individual based on protected class. - Students are responsible for reporting to staff (i.e., teacher or principal) incidents of bullying, discrimination, harassment, violence or retaliation that they have experienced or of which they are aware. - For more details, see Administrative Policies 4110.1 and 4110.2 at La Crosse Schools Administrative Policies.